rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 Three hours into day two got us to our intended camping spot for day one, around 9:30 AM.
 Behind schedule, but at least travel conditions were slightly better than in 2021, with enough snow coverage that clambering over and under deadfall with a big backpack wasn’t complete anguish.

 A lot of the day involved bushwhacking, which was maddeningly slow.
 Navigating off-trail in a forest, even with a GPS route to follow, required going for a few steps in one direction, diverting around an impassable cluster of trees, getting a new bearing, and correcting course.
-One kilometre as the crow flies was much more than that in practice: if we’d tracked our actual route with GPS, it would have zigzagged like a stumbling drunk.
+One kilometre as the crow flies was much more than that in practice: if we’d tracked our actual route, it would have zigzagged like a stumbling drunk.

 Other times we found the trail, a delightfully efficient thoroughfare.
 Removing the route-finding made for less mental taxation.
 Travel gradually improved: less deadfall and more open meadows, though crossing such open spots almost inevitably meant losing the summer trail.
 Another seven hours on the go (ten total for the day) brought us to a camping spot in a valley-bottom meadow.
 Bedtime was 7 PM again; we were too exhausted for much socializing beyond finishing some bagged wine with dinner.